seanmcquaid/SetListCreator/README.md

 I have more or less finished the basic app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

 Things I am going to fix :
-1) Initial band leader pages are more or less done - review the responsive design then dig into each page sub sets
-2) Client pages
+1) Client pages styling
+2) Use react - redux hooks instead of connect HOC - https://react-redux.js.org/api/hooks
-2) Review Syntax / Spacing
+3) Review Syntax / Spacing

 <!-- media query for page size to change stacking of page-->

-Styling Audit Fixes for Bandleader :
+General Styling Audit Fixes :
-1) Set List Page - Borders fixing
-2) Set List Creator Page - Fix Stacking
+1) Navbar

 Things to do after fixing :
 1) Unit Tests + Refactoring - Back End